weiping-playnext/Zenject/README.md

 [![Join the chat at https://gitter.im/Zenject/Lobby](https://badges.gitter.im/Zenject/Lobby.svg)](https://gitter.im/Zenject/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-If you are looking for the older documentation for Zenject 3.X click <a href="https://github.com/modesttree/Zenject/tree/f0dd30ad451dcbc3eb17e636455a6c89b14ad537">here</a> and for 4.x click <a href="https://github.com/modesttree/Zenject/tree/0b4a15b1e6e680c94fd34a2d7420eb41e320b21b">here</a>.
+If you are looking for the older documentation for Zenject you can find that here:  <a href="https://github.com/modesttree/Zenject/tree/f0dd30ad451dcbc3eb17e636455a6c89b14ad537">Zenject 3.x</a>, <a href="https://github.com/modesttree/Zenject/tree/0b4a15b1e6e680c94fd34a2d7420eb41e320b21b">Zenject 4.x</a>, <a href="https://github.com/modesttree/Zenject/tree/dc019e31dbae09eb53c1638be00f7f002898956c">Zenject 5.x</a>

 Many hours have gone into the creation of this framework and many more will go to continue maintaining it.
 If you or your team have found it useful, consider <a href="http://svermeulen.github.io/DonateToZenject.html">buying me a coffee</a>!
-Every donation makes me significantly more likely to find time for it.
-Also, anyone who donates will get priority support.
+Every donation makes me significantly more likely to find time for it

 <a href="http://svermeulen.github.io/DonateToZenject.html"><img src="https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif" alt="Buy me a coffee!"/></a>

-Also, if you like Zenject, you may also be interested in [Projeny](https://github.com/modesttree/projeny) (our other open source project)

 ## <a id="introduction"></a>Introduction